clarkgrubb/latex-input/apl/README.md

 Monadic _upset_ `⊖` reverses the elements in each column of a 2-dimensional array.

 Monadic _cant_ `⍉` transposes a 2-dimensional array.

+Dyadic _take_ `↑` returns a corner subarray from the 2-dimensional array `ω` of size determined by `α`.
+If all elements of `α` are positive, the subarray is taken from the upper left corner.

 Monadic _inverse_ `⌹` returns the inverse of a 2-dimensional array.
 Dyadic _domino_  `⌹` solves the linear equation `Ax = y`, where `ω` is `A` and `α` is `y`.